-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking entacapone with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking Comtan with other drugs that make you sleepy can worsen this effect.
+Ask your doctor before taking Comtan with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with entacapone, especially:
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Comtan, especially:

 This list is not complete.
 Other drugs may interact with entacapone, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.